|ENTRY FEE||View Entry Fees|

 Signs will be placed 200 metres before each Aid Station and exit signs will indicate the distance to the next Aid Station.

 Pacers are companion runners that can accompany a 100 Miler athlete from various points.
 Please check the Aid Station table above for the Pacer pick-up locations.
-Pacers run for free, but must be registered online.
+Pacers run for free, but must be registered online no later than 6 February 2022.
+A link to register can be found on the athlete's registration confirmation email.
 The Pacer's role is to accompany their athlete, to provide moral support, pacing advice and companionship in the latter stages of the event.

 There are strict rules regarding pacing:

 - All Pacers must wear a compulsory race bib number.
-Pacer(s) must attend Athlete Check-in to register with their athlete.
+Pacer(s) must attend Athlete Check-in to collect their bib.

 - The minimum age for Pacers is 18 years old.

 - Pacer numbers will be red and match the number of your athlete.
 This is so we know you are part of the event.

 - Pacers must carry their own set of mandatory clothing and equipment items to match that required by the 100 Miler athletes.

 - Pacers cannot meet their athlete before or after the designated start locations or at intermediate points.
 Doing so results in disqualification.

 - Competitors can use two Pacers – but only one at a time (they must change over at an Aid Station).